 Original 1920’s drawing sets and photos were used to develop a template for rebuilding the failing flanking facades to match the original masonry detailing and stone accents.

 The planning for selective demolition of a later addition provided an opportunity to develop a new 4 story atrium to the North which allowed for new pedestrian access, the claiming of a former “basement” level as the primary entrance level, and the infusion of natural light into the space.
 This atrium provides evident vertical transportation to all floors and connects each level with shared huddle spaces and overlooks from adjacent tenant spaces.
 Envisioned as a casual social or touch-down work area, the space can also be used for receptions and other events.

 Immediately adjacent to the atrium to the West is a new high bay space that was developed to house large equipment that might otherwise not function in the existing floor-to-floor height of the lower level in the facility.
 Natural light was infused into this space and overlooks from collaborative student labs on the level above provide visual connectivity and allow for students and visitors to see the working maker space below.

-The remaining site to the North was developed into open space including an expanse of green lawn, a shaded plaza with outdoor seating, and a public bus stop.
+In collaboration with Human Nature Landscape Architects, the remaining site to the North was developed into open space including an expanse of green lawn, a shaded plaza with outdoor seating, and a public bus stop.
 The existing parking lot was re-developed to include a bioswale and new landscaping.

 The lower level off of the first floor atrium is outfitted as a Maker Space where university students, faculty, and industry tenants have access to specialty equipment for research, exploration, and creation of new ideas, objects, and products.
 The space is outfitted with a broad array of tools from traditional to state of the art – including high-performing 3D printers, laser cutters, CNC router, and a waterjet cutter.